wp-plugins/bepro-listings/readme.txt

 = Are there ways to extend the features? =

-Yes, there are lots of hooks/filters and templates (listings/page)
+Yes, there are lots of wordpress hooks/filters and templates (listings/page)

 = Can I setup featured listings? =